eraybasar/pesdk-docs/_guides/html5/v4/introduction/getting_started.md

     var container = document.getElementById('editor')
     var editor = new PhotoEditorSDK.UI.ReactUI({
       container: container,
-      license: 'YOUR_LICENSE', // <-- Please replace this with your license.
-Please make sure this is in *string* format, not *object*.
+      // Please replace this with your license; https://www.photoeditorsdk.com/dashboard/subscriptions
+      license: '{"owner":"Imgly Inc.","version":"2.1", ...}',
       assets: {
-        baseUrl: '/assets' // <-- This should be the absolute path to your `assets` directory }
+        // This should be the absolute path to your `assets` directory
+        baseUrl: '/assets'
+      }
     })
   }